backtrace-labs/verneuil/README.md

 `AWS_SECRET_ACCESS_KEY` environment variables.

-Now that the environment is set up, we can load the extension in sqlite, and start replicating our writes to [S3](https://aws.amazon.com/s3/), or any other compatible blob server (we use [minio](https://min.io/) for testing).
+Now that the environment is set up, we can load the extension in SQLite, and start replicating our writes to [S3](https://aws.amazon.com/s3/), or any other compatible blob server (we use [minio](https://min.io/) for testing).